ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 #### tl;dr

-* Components and methods are introduced including class and function components, along with React lifcycle Methods.
+* Components and methods are introduced including class and function components, along with React lifecycle methods.
 * NTs are introduced to the large screen vs. small screen MVP question.
 It's not about features, which would they build first that best meets user needs?
 * NTs review [Prototype and test](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/2.1%20-%20Prototype%20and%20test.pdf) with why prototype and different methods.
 NTs begin creating paper prototypes, individually and then combine into a generally shared version maybe with a few options.

 #### Details

-NTs reach the React component lifecycle.
+NTs reach the [React component lifecycle](https://github.com/tnt-summer-academy/Curriculum/blob/master/Week%202/%5BENG2.1%5DComponents.md).
 This is one of the more in-depth technical concepts in the curriculum.
 Encourage NTs to keep at if they first don't grasp the concepts.

 In [Prototype and test](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/2.1%20-%20Prototype%20and%20test.pdf) NTs are introduced to why prototype and different prototype methodologies.
 Share your experiences with prototypes.